Latent Space Smoothing for Individually Fair Representations

-\paragraph{Tuning $\lambda_1$} Next, we incorporate the adversarial loss to the Naive training and explore the impact of $\lambda_1$ to the performance of the model in~\cref{tbl:appendix-adversarial}.
-We see that the certified individual fairness increases with increasing $\lambda_1$.
-Moreover, for $\lambda_1$ from $0.001$ to $0.5$ the (non-trivial) accuracy corresponding to the highest certified individual fairness stays at approximately the same level.
-At $\lambda_1 = 0.75$ the model converges to making constant predictions, which achieves 100\% certified individual fairness but is not very useful in terms of accuracy.
-We choose to proceed with $\lambda_1 = 0.1$, as it already gives most of the certified individual fairness boost which can be obtained using adversarial training, but also leaves more capacity to the model to potentially optimize the other loss terms.
+\textbf{Tuning $\lambda_2$} {} Next, we incorporate the adversarial loss weight $\lambda_2$ to the training and explore its impact on the model in~\cref{tbl:appendix-adversarial}.
+The certified individual fairness increases with increasing $\lambda_2$, until $\lambda_2 = 0.05$, and stays at the same level afterwards.
+Interestingly, the accuracy is mostly unaffected.
+We set $\lambda_2 = 0.05$ and $\RSsigma = 2.5$ for LASSI, as they give most of the fairness boost obtained from adversarial training, while keeping the accuracy high.
+Notably, the hyperparameter tuning demonstrates that LASSI successfully enforces and certifies individual fairness for a wide range of hyperparameter values and is not highly sensitive to them.